A Day in the Life

 If possible I like to experience first-hand the places I’m writing about.
 Recently I wrote a passage set on the beach in Brighton, so I sat on the shingle after a run to draft it.

 I also like to research in a similar way – although I do trawl the internet, I find nothing beats hearing about experiences from people who’ve been through them.
-So when writing Another Night, Another Day, I spent lot of time with a friend whose situation is similar to Abby’s, for instance – her son has autism – and chatting to my local florist, who helped me with the character of Michael.
+When writing Another Night, Another Day, I spent lot of time with a friend whose situation is similar to Abby’s, for instance – her son has autism – and chatting to my local florist, who helped me with the character of Michael.

 Trollope I’m Not